 This past Sunday Rebecca joined me for a photo shoot.
 This was the penultimate projection photo shoot I did in my old flat.
 I just handed over the keys to it this morning.
 The theme for this shoot was “Black and White”.
 We wanted to play with different patterns either from the sun, or from the projector, on Rebecca.
 Here are the photos.

-The willows just outside my apartment provide a nice backdrop.
+The reeds just outside my apartment provide a nice backdrop.
 This was shot with f/7.1 but looking at it now I should probably have opened up the aperture a bit further.
 Also the photo is a bit unbalanced, with so much empty space on the left.
 Rebecca is flawless though, which is why you see this photo here.

 What you do not see in this photo is that Rebecca is holding up a laced top to create the shadows on her face.